Crop Up

 Poetry Editorial by Muzamil Syre from PERIL

 Ideas can spring from anywhere.
 Sometimes we even can’t follow the trajectory of our own thoughts.
 As tobacco is trampled down in a pipe with a thumb, ideas as well as emotions lie buckled under the weight of time, but can crop up during a creative process.
-For instance, as regards creative process in poetry, we can see what Wordsworth (Lyrical Ballads, 1798) spoke of it, “Poetry is the spontaneous overflow of powerful feelings: it takes its origin from emotions recollected in tranquility.”
+For instance, as regards the creative process in poetry, we can see what Wordsworth (Lyrical Ballads, 1798) spoke of it, “Poetry is the spontaneous overflow of powerful feelings; it takes its origin from emotions recollected in tranquility.”

 Example #3